propfeds/lemmas-garden/README.md

 - **Sunflowers** & sunflower batteries!
   - Accelerate plant growth in adjacent plots
+  - Its ability to head towards the sun will get weaker as it gets older, and the flowers can only stay heading east
   - Fact: plants actually grow faster at night, as they photosynthesise in daylight, and use the stored energy at night
+  - Snow buttercups can face sun too - mini snow batteries?
 - **Invasive species** that can slow nearby growth
   - **Three cornered leek** that spreads at a certain population number
     - Rewards active play